AI Content Pipelines: From Text Prompts to Images and Video

 • output_format: png, jpeg, or webp

-Discord emojis have specific requirements: 128x128 pixels maximum, under 256KB for static images.
+Discord emojis have strict requirements: 128x128 pixels max, under 256KB for static images.
 Here's how to process an image:

 from PIL import Image